 Ontario Ministry of Education approved courses in English, Mathematics, Science, Social Sciences and the Humanities are offered twice weekly in the evening on a semestered basis.
 Each night school course has a 1.0 credit value leading to university/college destinations.
 Workplace destination courses are not available at night school.

-Qualified teachers who are teaching within their subject areas provide instruction.
-Accommodations are made for special needs students where resources are available.
+All courses are taught by Ontario College of Teachers certified teachers who are teaching within their subject areas provide instruction.